kraasch/renamer/README.md

     - [ ] test colliding renames: `(a->c,b->c)`
           should not delete anything, should not execute.

-  - misc:
-    - [ ] create my own config manager at https://github.com/kraasch/goconf
-      - [ ] check if config file exists.
-      - [ ] if it doesn't create default config.
-      - [ ] if it does exist read it's content to text blob.

 Maybe:

   - [ ] Allow separator for rule strings `renamer -rule " ();;-;_;caA;" -separator=";" ...` for a different separator than a pipe.